 Alfred Hitchcock’s Psycho is one of the best horror movies ever made.
 It’s often cited as the best and for good reason.
 It’s the kind of feature that was not getting made in America at the time.
-It brought horror out of the gothic castles, out of the atomic age monsters and into every day life.
+It brought horror out of the Gothic castles, out of the atomic age monsters and into every day life.
 It’s a murder mystery with one of the best, most infamous twist endings of all time.
 While it’s said that no movie is perfect, Psycho almost feels like it is.
 The technical side of the production is flawless, as is the acting.
 There’s something new to notice every single time you watch the film.
 Anthony Perkins gives one of the best performances in any genre as Norman Bates.
 Needless to say, Psycho II was a daunting task and that’s a large part of why it took over twenty years to get made.
 In a lot of people’s minds, it was automatically a disaster from the get-go, simply for being a sequel to a beloved classic.
 It’s not hated so much for the movie itself but simply for being Psycho II.

 Anthony Perkins is fantastic as Norman Bates, stepping into the role as though he never left it.
 We meet up with a very different Norman.
 He’s recovered, or at least he is trying his best to recover.
 Naturally, given his past, the audience is suspicious.

-The movie is very aware of the audience and feeds into this by having most of the film’s supporting cast eagerly waiting Norman’s insanity to reveal itself.
+The movie is very aware of the audience and feeds into this by having most of the film’s supporting cast eagerly awaiting Norman’s insanity to reveal itself.
 Nobody wants to believe that he’s recovered.
 Yet all he wants is some semblance of a normal life.

 Here, Lila is as much a suspect as Norman is, if not more.
-She is so livid that Norman has been released from the state mental hospital that she plans to prove he is still insane at any cost.
+She is so livid that Norman has been released from the state mental hospital that she plans to prove he is still insane, at any cost.
 There’s a vindictive, extremely cruel side to her that shows up in this picture.
-Even if she’s not the killer, she proves that she is perfectly willing to let people die as long as people think Norman is responsible for the crime.
+Even if she’s not the killer, she proves she is perfectly willing to let people die as long as people think Norman is responsible for the crime.
 She is trying to prove that Norman Bates is insane by driving him insane.

 Of course Psycho II isn’t just focused on commentary, it’s an effective and superbly shot thriller, like the original.
 The gore is expectedly a little higher than the first, but that just comes with being a sequel and a more modern film.
-Psycho really pushed the boundaries of what could be shown in American cinemas in the early 1960’s.
+Psycho really pushed the boundaries of what could be shown in American cinemas in the early 1960s.
 Smartly, this one isn’t as focused in that area.
 It’s still quite restrained for the time of its release but that doesn’t make it any less shocking.
 Like the first, it keeps you guessing from beginning to end, not only in terms of who is doing the killing but in terms of what is happening in general.